AsceticMonk/3D-Touch-Study-Notes/README.md

 ## Current Development Limitations

-1. With Xcode 7.0 you must develop on a device that supports 3D Touch. **Simulator does not support 3D Touch**.
+1. With Xcode 7.1 you must develop on a device that supports 3D Touch. **Simulator does not support 3D Touch**.
-2. With Xcode 7.0 you must implement peek and pop view controllers in code.
-Interface Builder does not provide graphical support for configuring view controller or transitions for 3D Touch.
+2. Starting with Xcode 7.1 you can configure 3D Touch segues using Interface Builder.

 ## References
 - [Adopting 3D Touch on iPhone](https://developer.apple.com/library/prerelease/ios/documentation/UserExperience/Conceptual/Adopting3DTouchOniPhone/index.html#//apple_ref/doc/uid/TP40016543)